-- 6. Budget 2016 should initiate a gradual process towards allocating 0.15 percent of GNI to LDCs by the end of this government's first mandate.
+- 5. Budget 2017 should initiate a gradual process towards allocating 0.15 percent of GNI to LDCs by the end of this government's first mandate.
 This commitment will help ensure that a predictable and significant portion of Canada's development dollars reach people in the poorest countries.
 The Government of Canada currently allocates around 0.09 percent of GNI to LDCs.
-This would require the government to allocate approximately \$3.4 bn to LDCs by 2019-20, up from \$1.7 bn in 2013-14. - 7.
-Budget 2016 should invest in women, adolescents and young girls disproportionately affected by inequality, poverty and climate change by making support for women's rights organizations a top priority for Canada.
-Increased investments could better address violence against women and girls; provide budget support for social services that help lift women out of poverty; introduce a meaningful commitment on sexual and reproductive health and rights; and allocate a specific funding envelope to support women's leadership, autonomous women's rights organizations, and women's human rights defenders.
-To achieve this, Canada should quadruple its investment in women's rights organizations by the end of the government's first mandate - from \$5.2 mn to \$20.8 mn, an additional \$15.6 mn - and ensure that 20 percent of all aid investments have a principal focus on advancing gender equality and women's empowerment.
+This would require the government to allocate approximately \$3.4 bn to LDCs by 2019-20, up from \$1.7 bn in 2013-14. - 6.
+Budget 2017 should invest in women, adolescents and young girls disproportionately affected by inequality, poverty and climate change by making support for women's rights organizations a top priority for Canada.
+Increased investments could better address violence against women and girls; provide budget support for social services that help lift women out of poverty; and allocate a specific funding envelope to support women's leadership, autonomous women's rights organizations, and women's human rights defenders.
+To achieve this, Canada should at minimum quadruple its investment in women's rights organizations by the end of the government's first mandate from \$5.2 mn to \$20.8 mn, an additional \$15.6 mn and ensure that 20 percent of all ODA investments have a principal focus on advancing gender equality and women's empowerment.